 In Mr. van Hall we have a proven financial expert as Chairman of the Supervisory Board.
+Dr. Link is another member of the Supervisory Board with expertise in the field of auditing.
 If the supervisory board consists of only three members, it is now also the audit committee pursuant to section 107 para.
 4 sentence 2 of the German Stock Corporation Act (AktG) in the version applicable as of 1 July 2021, which is why the chairperson of the audit committee and the chairperson of the supervisory board are then held by the same person due to this legal fiction.
 If necessary, the Supervisory Board also makes use of qualified external support to assess difficult issues.